 - When riding downhill, it’s ideal to utilize the greater front chainring and scope of the more modest back gear-teeth.

 - Finally, it’s ideal to utilize the center or enormous front chainring and scope of back pinions when riding on a level landscape.

 It would also help if you avoided cross-fastening, where the chain is at a maximum inclination either in the large ring ahead or in the small ring behind.
-And the greatest pinion in the back, or the small ring in advance and the small gear-tooth in the back.
-This puts a strain on the gear.
-However, it also limits your options in the case that you need to relocate again.
-When cross-tying, you may occasionally hear a disturbance.

 We sincerely hope this guide has helped you with your query on how to shift bike gears.
 And has cleared your doubts too.
 Using proper precautions and safety accessories is a must, irrespective of the type of bike you are using.
 Don’t forget to wear your helmet, glasses , gloves and yeah, carry a sipper bottle too!
 Have fun biking!